 The draft Vision 2025 report was made available to the congregation for review and comment via the church website.
 News and Notes, Newsletter and E-alert were used as a means of notification.
+Members of the Board of Directors also made announcements at Sunday morning services for a couple of weeks.
 A period of 30 days was allowed for the review and comments to be received.
-Written comments could be dropped in a special comment box at each campus or could be made via a special email address established on the website for this purpose.
+Two congregational forums, one at each campus, were held to provide an overview of the draft report and to provide a face-to-face opportunity to provide input and ask questions.